syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ## Styling token items

-The AutoComplete control allows you to customize the style of the TokenItem generated in the selection area by using the TokenItemStyle property.
+The Autocomplete control allows you to customize the style of the TokenItem generated in the selection area by using the TokenItemStyle property.

 {% tabs %}